filippo-fonseca/bioscraper/README.md

 PATH = "/Users/filippofonseca/Developer/SDKs/chromedriver"
 ```

-NOTE: In the future, the `PATH` variable will be moved to an environment variable.
+NOTE: In the future, the `PATH` variable will be migrated to an environment variable.

 Created by [**@FilippoFonseca**](https://https://www.twitter.com/FilippoFonseca) and [**@markmusic2727.**](https://www.twitter.com/markmusic2727)